 - Bradycardia (slow heart rate)

-If your baby is still in NICU, their doctors and nursing staff should recognize any of these symptoms.
+If your baby is still in NICU, their doctors and nursing staff should recognize any of these signs.
 However, if you notice symptoms, changes, or worsening symptoms, make sure to let your doctor know right away.

 Diagnosing and Treating NEC

 Next, your doctor may withdraw some fluid from the baby’s abdomen to test it for bacteria.
 To do this, a long needle is inserted through the belly into the abdomen, and fluid is collected.
-The presence of fluid can indicate NEC or a bowel perforation.
+The presence of fluid can indicate NEC or bowel perforation.

 If your baby is diagnosed with NEC, treatment should begin immediately.
 Treatment may include:

-- Stopping all feedings (temporarily)
+- Temporarily stopping all feedings

 - IV fluids to replace feedings and provide nutrition